THE 12 BIRDS OF CHRISTMAS

 nine through twelve.

-song are pre-Christian pagan symbols linked to both numbers and birds.
+in one of the most popular Christmas carols are pre-Christian pagan symbols linked to both numbers and birds.
 Yes, birds are in all the verses.

 The code (with the gifts presented in the pre-Twentieth Century order)